transferwise/pipelinewise/docs/connectors/taps/s3_csv.rst

     # Source to target Schema mapping
     # ------------------------------------------------------------------------------
     schemas:
-      - source_schema: "greenhouse" # This is mandatory, but can be anything in this tap type
+      - source_schema: "s3_feeds" # This is mandatory, but can be anything in this tap type
-        target_schema: "greenhouse" # Target schema in the destination Data Warehouse
+        target_schema: "s3_feeds" # Target schema in the destination Data Warehouse

         # List of CSV files to destination tables
         tables: